Vox AC30: beige cabinets and copper panels

 Serial number 4988 N - currently in the UK

 Thanks to James, a couple of shots of the cabinet of AC30 serial number 4988N (chassis no longer present), probably ready for sale in early 1962.
 Along with serial numbers 4981, 5002, and perhaps also 4995, the amp has Celestion blues dated 22nd December 1961.
 Note that whoever stamped the gaskets at Celestion on this day got the letters for year and month reversed.
 The code should be "22MF".
-This happened on other occasions too.
 The cone codes are "RIC 1DJ" and "RIC 1DO".

 Serial number 4989 B - currently in Germany